xyven1/iqp-data-tool/README.md

 - Provide simple utilities like tracking QRCode locations

 ### Non-Goals
-- Replace existing tools such as ArcGIS
+- Replace existing tools such as ArcGIS, Qualtrics, etc.
--
+- Act as a one-size fits all solution for multiple projects (projects should copy and extend this code as needed)

 ## Generating icons